justarrived/just_match_api/docs/README.md

 * __Invoices__
   - Integrates with Frilans Finans, using the local gem `frilans_finans_api`
-  - All API communication to Frilans Finans is done from background jobs
+  - Almost all API communication with Frilans Finans is done from scheduled jobs

+* __Geocoding__
+  - Uses `geocoder`
+  - All models that need geocoding abilities include the `Geocodable` module
+  - Uses Google Maps under-the-hood

 * __File upload__
   - Uses the `paperclip` gem, together with `aws-sdk` to save files to AWS S3
-  - All files are uploaded separately, then returns a token that is used for the actual resource that is connected to the file
+  - All files are uploaded separately, the API then returns a token, that then can be used when creating a new resource

 * __Internal gems__